yitzamm/Kubernetes-and-EKS-with-Pulumi/README.md

 [Instructions for using Pulumi](infra/README.md) to deploy this application and its associated infrastructure can be found in the `infra` folder.

+Local deployments using Pulumi are also supported; see [the README](develop/pulumi/README.md) in the `develop/pulumi` folder.
+This is useful for local testing of changes to the application before they are deployed elsewhere.

 ## Deploying to Docker Compose

 This application can be deployed locally via Docker Compose; use the `docker-compose.yml` file in the `deploy/docker-compose` folder.